ishanaryan1602/Food-Delivery/README.md

 <!-- [Live Demo](https://gemini-clone-eight-rosy.vercel.app/) -->

-Food delivery is a dynamic food delivery app built with the MERN stack, offering users a smooth and intuitive experience for ordering their favorite meals and managing their deliveries with ease.
+Food Delivery is a dynamic and user-friendly application built with the React, designed to offer a seamless experience for ordering meals and managing deliveries.
+Whether you're craving a quick snack or a full meal, our app makes it easy to browse, select, and enjoy your favorite dishes with just a few clicks.

 ## Table of Contents